 LION-GNI Sustainability Audits

 The LION-GNI Sustainability Audits and Funding program offers a comprehensive process for LION members to identify and respond constructively to roadblocks to sustainability within their organizations.
-LION’s goal is to complete 100 audits by the end of 2022.
+We completed 100 audits in 2022 and plan to do 100 more in 2023.

 The program includes a thorough assessment of a local, independent news business, with recommendations and resources to help enhance organizational sustainability.
 The audit process consists of: